jeannebss/App69/Readme.md

 - [The rules of Poker](#the-rules-of-poker)

 ## Start of the Game
 Players arrive at the ScalApp page.
-They chose 6poker9 and enter the userIds of the players, that can go from 2 to 5.
+They chose 6poker9 and enter the userIds of the players, that can go from 2 up to 5.
 Then the game is launched.

 ## User's experience